sezanzeb/input-remapper/readme/development.md

 - [x] automatically load presets when devices get plugged in after login (udev)
 - [x] map keys using a `modifier + modifier + ... + key` syntax
 - [x] inject in an additional device instead to avoid clashing capabilities
-- [ ] don't run any GTK code as root for wayland compatibility
+- [x] don't run any GUI code as root for improved wayland compatibility
 - [ ] injecting keys that aren't available in the systems keyboard layout
-- [ ] add comprehensive tabbed help popup
+- [ ] getting it into the official debian repo

 ## Tests